 Maybe a few cake mixes and pie fillings, depending on your tastes and eating habits.

 A few prepared dinners (mac and cheese, cans of soup, chili, spaghetti, etc.), if you think you'll ever be glad you have them around.
-They last for years and can be a blessing on those nights when everything's crazy and you haven't had time to plan dinner.
+They last for years and can be a blessing on those nights when everything's crazy and you haven't had time to plan a meal.

-Paper and cleaning products: don't forget your paper products, soaps, cleaners, cleansers, sponges, microfiber cleaning towels, aluminum foil, storage baggies, saran wrap, wax paper, parchment paper, and throwable aluminum baking pans (which I don't use often, but they're great for potlucks, parties, picnics, and grilling).
+Paper and cleaning products: don't forget your paper products, soaps, cleaners, cleansers, sponges, microfiber cleaning towels, aluminum foil, storage baggies, saran wrap, wax paper, parchment paper, and throwable aluminum baking pans (which you may not use often, but they're great for potlucks, parties, picnics, and grilling).

 This is just a start.
-If you look through your cupboards and at your meal plans, I'm sure you'll come up with a lot more items.
+If you look through your cupboards, think about what you like to cook, and how you like to plan your meals, you'll come up with the staples that best fit your needs.
 The great thing is, pantry staples are just that--staples.
-They last for a long time, so if you overbuy, or don't use them up as fast as you'd like, it's okay because you have years before they go bad.
+Most last for a long time, so if you overbuy, or don't use them up as fast as you'd like, it's okay because you have years before they go bad.

 Potato and Onion Storage Hints